 Truthfully, I don’t know when I decided to embark on a smaller existence.
 It must have been the cold fall night when I was in an adventuresome mood and recommended to my husband that we investigate purchasing a 19-foot trailer or caravan, as they say in Europe.
-He had dreamed of owning an American-made design called Airstream, which is made from shiny aluminum.
+He had dreamed of owning an American-made design called Airstream, made from shiny aluminum.
 He now describes our tiny home as bear food because it resembles a large can of green beans.
 But the silver bullet became ours after much comparison-shopping.
-We purchased an older model and had our tiny-mobile-home.
+We purchased an older model and had our tiny mobile home.

-The transition from our 3000 square foot house to around 20 square feet of actual walking space in our trailer began in October 2015.
-I left our home in Washington state and traveled to Bellingham WA to live with Michael who had moved there with the green-bean-can to do renovations.
+Our 3000 square foot house transition to around 20 square feet of actual walking space in our trailer began in October 2015.
+I left our home in Washington state and traveled to Bellingham, WA, to live with Michael, who had moved there with the green-bean-can to do renovations.
 We were going to refurbish our first son’s new-used-mobile home.
-I would be there to help Michael; and although I had never done construction before, Michael, an expert in renovations, was going to teach me his passion.
-Not only did I learn how to use power tools and conquer black-mold and dry-rot; but living in our tiny Airstream provided me with a glimpse of how so many in the world live in simplicity and smallness versus in consumption and possessions.
+I would be there to help Michael, and although I had never done construction before, Michael, an expert in renovations, was going to teach me his passion.
+Not only did I learn how to use power tools and conquer black mold and dry-rot, but living in our tiny Airstream provided me with a glimpse of how so many in the world live in simplicity and smallness versus in consumption and possessions.
 So with that background in mind, I want to share what I have learned about Living Small with One's Food.

 My tiny kitchen space.

 An interior view of our living space.
-Note refrigerator on right.
+Note refrigerator on the right.

-Another concept that became very important was to NOT buy the biggest size of an item, but the smallest.
+Another concept that became very important was not buying the biggest size of an item but the smallest.
 For example, instead of purchasing a COSTCO size jar of mayonnaise, I now shopped the Dollar Store to get tiny versions of my favorite products, and I found that they were often a better deal than their super-sized counterparts.

 One area in which I became quite adroit was in using up leftovers.
-If you think about it, God is master of knowing what He has because scripture says that not one sparrow falls to the ground which He doesn’t know about so why couldn’t I be that prudent?
+If you think about it, God is master of knowing what He has because scripture says that not one sparrow falls to the ground, which He doesn’t know about, so why couldn’t I be that prudent?
 “Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground apart from your Father.”
 Matthew 10:29 NRSVCE Once, for example, I had to feed six people (we always had someone over for dinner) by using one and one-half chicken breasts.
-In the past in my bigger-house kitchen, I would have used six breasts.
-Now I had to stretch the one and one-half into six portions by using vegetables, pasta, and cheese.
-It was a success for everyone there joined the “clean plate club.”
+In my bigger-house kitchen, I would have used six breasts in the past.
+Now I had to stretch the one and one-half into six portions using vegetables, pasta, and cheese.
+It was a success for everyone who joined the “clean plate club.”

 So what did these six months of living small with food teach me when we came back to our bigger house?